List of cover versions of U2 songs: Desire

 "Desire" is the lead single from U2's 1988 album, Rattle and Hum.
 It was their first #1 single in the UK and their first #1 on the newly instated Modern Rock Tracks chart.

-Discothèque

-"Discothèque" is the lead single and opening track from the 1997 album, Pop.
-It is the only song from the album to have been played on every tour since its debut.

 Drowning Man

 "Drowning Man" is the fifth track on U2's 1983 album, War.
 Its sound is a departure from the other tracks in War.

 The Electric Co.

 "The Electric Co." is the tenth track from U2's debut album, Boy.
 When performed live it is frequently preceded by the unrecorded song, "The Cry".

 Elevation

 "Elevation" is the third track and third single release from U2's 2000 album, All That You Can't Leave Behind.
 Featuring a thunderous beat, a variety of sound effects on the central guitar riff, and an easy rhyming lyric for the audience to shout along with, it was highly effective in that concert-starting role and became a hit in the United States and the United Kingdom.